 In this article:

 Antibiotics are a common class of antimicrobial medications that are used to address superficial and internal bacterial infections.
-They assist and embolden the body’s innate immune system in fighting the pathogenic bacteria.

 Some unhealthy bacteria are naturally present in the human gut, but they are greatly outnumbered by the healthy ones.
-Both these good and bad bacteria exist in perfect equilibrium with each other and constitute the gut flora.

 The intake of antibiotics can eliminate a substantial number of the bowel’s healthy bacteria and tilt the balance in favor of the harmful ones.
 This paves the way for digestive trouble, most notably diarrhea.